demisto/content/Packs/CortexXDR/Scripts/InvestigationVerdict/README.md

-This widget displays the Verdict.
+This script displays the Verdict.

 ## Script Data